 Parallel parenting is typically presented as an alternative to co-parenting when the ex is high-conflict.
 The idea is that you parent how you like in your house, and the other parent parents how they think is best in theirs.
 Neither parent has any say over what happens in the other home (barring genuine health or safety concerns).

 For conflicting parenting styles within the same house, you can apply the same concept.
 Can't agree on how stepkids vs. bio kids should be parented?
 No biggie.
 You parent your kids, I'll parent mine.
-Nacho kid, nacho problem.
+Not my circus, not my monkeys.

 Not that this approach doesn't come with its own challenges.
 Just like my SD thought my BD getting ice cream felt like an unfair double standard, my own kid felt pretty irritated that none of the rules she had to follow applied to her stepsister.
 Plus, it was obnoxious how we all turned into Happy Adventure Family the second her stepsister showed up.